 Affordable housing preservation (subparagraph 2.b.).
 This new provision is intended to serve as an incentive for the preservation of existing affordable housing.
-It would allow for unused development capacity to be transferred to other sites, in exchange for long-term preservation of existing affordable housing units.
-The existing affordable housing units would need to remain affordable for households earning no more than 60 percent of MFI.
-The Housing Bureau would be involved in certifying compliance and the term of affordability would be 99 years (same as for inclusionary housing).
-This provision allows FAR to be transferred to any site with multi-dwelling zoning citywide, except for the Central City (which has its own system of development bonuses and FAR transfers).
+It would allow for unused development capacity to be transferred to other sites, in exchange for the preservation of existing affordable housing units would need to remain affordable for households earning no more than 60 percent of MFI.
+The Housing Bureau would be involved in certifying compliance (the details of the term of affordability will be determined by the Housing Bureau, but will be for a minimum of 30 years).

 Tree preservation (subparagraph 2.c.).
 This new provision is intended to serve as an incentive for tree preservation.
-It would replace an existing tree preservation development bonus, which allows for additional housing density on the same site where trees are preserved.
-The existing bonus has been rarely used (only twice over the past 10 years), because it can be difficult to both preserve trees and fit additional units on the same site.
-The new FAR transfer provision would allow for unused development capacity to be transferred to other sites with multi-dwelling zoning in exchange for preserving large trees (12 inches or more in diameter).
+While Title 11 (Trees) requires that at least one third of large trees (12 inches or larger in diameter) must be preserved, development proposals in the multi-dwelling zones typically choose to instead use an option to pay into the Tree Planting and Preservation fund instead of preserving existing larger trees due to the complexities of preserving trees in conjunction with higher-density development.
+The new FAR transfer provision would allow for unused development capacity to be transferred to other sites with multi-dwelling zoning in exchange for preserving large trees.
 The amount of development potential (floor area) that could be transferred is related to the size and number of preserved trees and the allowed density of the site where the trees are being preserved (see Table 120-4).
 The amounts of transferable floor area are related the size of the root protection zones required for different diameters of trees, and varies by the FAR of the site where the tree preservation is taking place to reflect the deferred development potential.
 The tree diameter classifications in Table 120-4 are the same as are currently used for the tree preservation bonus.
+This FAR transfer allowance would replace an existing tree preservation development bonus, which allows for additional housing density on the same site where trees are preserved.
+The existing bonus has been rarely used (only twice over the past 10 years), because of difficulties of both preserving trees and fitting additional units on the same site.
+For the new transfer allowance, determination of the status or condition of trees is by the City Forester in a non-development situation, and by a certified arborist in a development situation.